What can rabbits eat?

 Myth #4 - Rabbits should be fed big bowlfuls of commercial food

-If rabbits eat too much commercial food (pellets/nuggets/muesli) they can gain weight and may not eat enough hay and/or grass.
+Eating too much commercial food (pellets/nuggets/muesli) can cause weight gain and prevent eating enough hay and/or grass.

-Muesli-style foods should not be fed at all as they are associated with teeth and tummy problems.
-Find out why muesli is unhealthy for rabbits and how to gradually transition them onto a healthier diet.
+Muesli-style foods shouldn’t be fed as they cause teeth and tummy problems.
+See: muesli is unhealthy for rabbits and how to gradually move to a healthier diet.

-Rabbits can be fed a small, measured amount of pellets/nuggets each day, to ensure they get all the vitamins and minerals they need.
-Check our meal planner to make sure you're feeding the right type and quantities of food.
+Rabbits can be fed small, measured amount of pellets/nuggets each day, ensuring they get all the vitamins and minerals they need.
+See: meal planner.

-But remember that hay and/or grass are much more important and should make up the majority of their diet.
-Our feeding tips will help ensure your rabbits eat plenty of hay.
+Remember hay and/or grass are much more important and should make up the majority of diet.
+See: feeding tips to ensure rabbits eat plenty of hay.

-Eating lots of hay and grass helps to wear down rabbits' constantly growing teeth and keeps their tummies healthy.
+Eating lots of hay/grass helps wear down rabbits' constantly growing teeth and keeps tummies healthy.

-It also allows them to forage and graze; important normal behaviours.
-If fed a bowl of highly palatable commercial food rabbits will eat it quickly and then have nothing else to do, so may become bored.
+It allows foraging and grazing; important normal behaviours.
+If given highly palatable commercial food, rabbits eat quickly, have nothing else to do, so may become bored.

 See: make feeding time fun.